LeTanque/MTG-card-collection/README.md

 # Notes
-Had a problem with the keyrune and react-keyrune modules.
-What's weird is that everything was working fine then I shut down the server, brought it back up, all of a sudden react-keyrune was looking for a variable in keyrune that wasn't there.
-Had to go in and change mtg_setlist to keyrune_set, or something like that.
+Had a problem with the keyrune and react-keyrune modules. react-keyrune was referencing a resource from keyrune that had changed location.
+I created a fix to the package, pushed it, created a PR, and it was accepted by the react-keyrune team.